GetPageSpeed/buildstrap/README.md

 # buildstrap

-Bootstrap generation of CircleCI configuration for RPM builds
+Bootstrap generation of CircleCI config.yml for RPM builds of latest OS releases.